Understand-Anything

 Free vs Self-Hosted vs Paid

 fully freeFully open source under MIT.
 No paid tier, no hosted version.
-You install the skills into Claude Code and run them locally.
-The only cost is the Claude API usage for generating the knowledge graph; larger codebases mean more tokens.
+You install it into your AI coding tool of choice and run it locally.
+The only cost is the LLM API or subscription you already pay for, plus tokens during graph generation.
+Large codebases mean more tokens on the initial pass; incremental updates are cheaper.

 Free.
-You pay only for Claude API tokens used during analysis.
+You pay only for the LLM tokens consumed during graph generation.

 Similar Tools